openl2m/openl2m/docs/howto/maintain.rst

   chmod 600 ~/.pgpass

 And finally, create a shell script that will create a backup file.
-Note that this example create a backup without the log files, and adds a datastamp to the backup filename.
+Note that this example create a backup without the log files, and adds a timestamp to the backup filename.

 .. code-block:: bash